WhiteUsagi18/SQL-Injection-POST-request/SQLInjectionTutorial/SQLinjection.md

 ![image 11](./img/image11.png)

-YAY! we know can read the text.
+YAY!
+Now we can read the text.